Privacy Policy

 • To provide any information and records regarding your health and treatment to any person properly appointed to audit our Services;

-• To enquire as to progress with any application for a government subsidy and to supply information where practicable in respect of such subsidy;
+• To enquire about progress with any application for a government subsidy and to supply information where practicable in respect of such subsidy;

-• To communicate with you, your family members and your nominated representatives.
+• To communicate with you, your family members and your nominated representatives; and

-By using the Services, you consent to your personal information and sensitive information being collected, stored, used and disclosed in this way and for any other use you authorise.
-Oceania will only use your personal information for purposes described in this Privacy Policy, or with your consent.
+By using the Services or continuing your employment or employment application, you consent to your personal information and sensitive information being collected, stored, used and disclosed in this way and for any other use you authorise.
+Oceania will only use your personal information for purposes described in this Privacy Policy, or otherwise with your consent.

 7. IN WHAT VERY LIMITED CIRCUMSTANCES MIGHT WE DISCLOSE YOUR PERSONAL INFORMATION?